Badshahi Angti (film): Plot

-Feluda (Abir Chatterjee) and his cousin Topshe (Sourav Das) visit Lucknow with Topshe's father (Deepankar De) to spend the Puja vacation.
-They arrive at the house of Dhirendra Kumar Sanyal (Biswajit Chakraborty), a friend of Topshe's father.
-That evening Dr. Shrivastav (Bharat Kaul) also comes to Dhirendra Kumar Sanyal and tells him that last night, a thief tried to steal his 'Ring of Aurangzeb' (The Emperor's Ring) which was given to him by Pyarilaal Seth.
+Feluda and his cousin Topshe visit Lucknow with Topshe's father to spend the Puja vacation.
+They arrive at the house of Dhirendra Kumar Sanyal, a friend of Topshe's father.
+That evening Dr. Shrivastav also comes to Dhirendra Kumar Sanyal and tells him that last night, a thief tried to steal his 'Ring of Aurangzeb' (The Emperor's Ring) which was given to him by Pyarilaal Seth.
 After the incident Dr. Shrivastav is afraid and asks Dhirendra Kumar Sanyal to keep the ring safe.
 Sanyal agrees and keeps the ring at his home.
 But one day the ring goes missing from there.
 Then Feluda and Topshe start investigating, to find the culprit.

-Meanwhile, Feluda meets an interesting person in the neighbourhood, Mr. Bonobihari Sarkar (Paran Bandyopadhyay).
+Meanwhile, Feluda meets an interesting person in the neighbourhood, Mr. Bonobihari Sarkar.
 Bonobihari babu has ferocious and poisonous creatures like crocodile, African tiger, hyena, rattlesnake, scorpion and black widow spider in his home.
-Feluda also meets Mahabir (Tathagata Mukherjee), late Pyarilal's son and a film actor who believes foul play is behind his father's death.
+Feluda also meets Mahabir, late Pyarilal's son and a film actor who believes foul play is behind his father's death.

 They travel to Lakshman Jhula Temple, Haridwar.
 Here, when Feluda lights his cigar near the banks of Ganga, Topse gets a glance of a shining object in Feluda's matchbox.
 He think that it may be the Emperor's Ring (Badshahi Angti).
 Later that night he asks Feluda about it when Feluda agrees that it was the ring.

 Next day when they move on to Lakshman Jhula the whole group gets divided into two and Feluda and Topse accompany Bonobiharibabu.
-The driver of their car was a servant of Bonobiharibabu, Ganesh Guho (Rajatava Dutta) in Punjabi disguise.
+The driver of their car was a servant of Bonobiharibabu, Ganesh Guho in Punjabi disguise.
 They trap Feluda and Topshe in a log house 1.5 miles from Lakshman Jhula.
 Their whole story is revealed by Feluda and it is also proved that Bonobihari babu is the culprit and also the murderer of Pyarilaal Seth.

 The film ends when Topshe regains his consciousness after the last scene climax and glances over Feluda wearing the Badshahi Angti.